helgatheviking/add-to-cart-form-shortcode/README.md

 The quantity buttons can look a little weird when displayed outside the product page.
 You can hide them, by setting the parameter to "true".
 Effectively, this sets the quantity to 1.
 `[add_to_cart_form id="99" hide_quantity="true"]`

+### allow_form_action

+This form action is disabled by default so the page will refresh in place instead of redirecting to the single product page.
+However, the form action is filterable and so some users may wish to allow the page to redirect (for example, directly to the cart).
+To enable the form action, you can use `[add_to_cart_form id="99" allow_form_action="true"]`

 ## Screenshot

 Here's an example of the shortcode used on a simple Name Your Price product